 What can be an underlying motivator is a belief that other people’s happiness depends on us and what we do for them.
 In psychological terms, this is known as a ‘control fallacy’, and this concept comes from Cognitive Behavioural Therapy (Peltier, pg.
 124, 2010).
 We believe that we are in control of other people’s happiness and so we do things for them to ensure they are happy, which in turn helps to ensure our happiness.

-You can then uncover the belief fueling your behaviour and determine if it is still useful to you or not.
+You can then uncover the belief that is driving your behaviour and determine if it is still useful to you or not.

 Your locus of control can differ based on the context you are in.
 In some areas of your life you may take control readily, in others you may not and give away your personal power.
 When you give away your power, it can be due to not knowing how to hang on to it because you haven’t had the experience before.
 In these cases, look at where you do stand in your power and take control, dissect in detail how you do that, and migrate the learning to the new area of your life where you wish to take control.